 if possible, avoid using dynamic memory (the usage of NEW operator);

-always use Structured Text (ST) language whenever possible as ST is by far the most versatile language, in which all operations, manipulations and functions are possible;
+usage of Structured Text (IEC-ST) language is highly encouraged whenever possible.
+ST is by far the most versatile and universal language in which all operations manipulations and functions are possible;

 document the source code, add meaningful comments to it;